dwalt/md-Profiles/README.md

 To add a Profile, first add the definition file (must be publicly hosted)

 **Add a Definition File**
-1. Open mdEditor and navigate to “settings” (far right end of task bar)
+1. Open mdEditor and navigate to “Settings” (far right end of task bar)
 2. Select “Profiles” at the top of the settings page
 3. Select “Manage Definitions”
 4. From the Manage Definitions screen, select “Add Definition”